Belonging

 Key Takeways

-• Belonging often starts when you stop abandoning yourself, especially in moments of shame, fear, or people-pleasing.
+• Belonging often begins when you stop abandoning yourself, especially in moments of shame, fear, or people-pleasing.

-• Inner belonging helps you choose better spaces, and outer belonging helps you remember you were never meant to hold life alone.
+• Inner belonging helps you choose better spaces.
+Outer belonging helps you remember you were never meant to hold your life alone.

-There’s a particular kind of loneliness that shows up when you’re surrounded by people.
+There is a particular kind of loneliness that shows up when you are surrounded by people.
+Not alone, exactly.
+Just not met.

 You might be good at conversation.
 Good at showing up.
 Good at being the steady one.
 And still, something inside stays braced, watchful, or slightly outside the circle.

-If that’s you, I want to name something clearly.
+If that is you, I want to name something clearly.
 Belonging is not a social status.
-It’s not popularity.
-It’s not “having plans.”
+It is not popularity.
+It is not having plans.
 Belonging is a felt experience.
-It’s the sense that you can be yourself without paying for it later.
+It is the sense that you can be yourself without paying for it later.
+Vancouver-based and working online across Canada, our practice sees a lot of people who arrive with exactly this quiet loneliness.

 Belonging is not a personality trait

 Those are not character flaws.
-They’re strategies.
-They’re the body and heart trying to keep connection.
+They are strategies.
+They are the body and the heart trying to keep connection.

 But when belonging is conditional, the nervous system adapts in ways that can follow you for decades.
 You might notice yourself: